 NetScaler MAS StyleBooks can be used to create and configure NetScaler ADC functionalities.
 Just like Heat templates, the StyleBooks are also written in YAML.
 A separate StyleBooks can be created for each functionality, and a single StyleBooks can be used to deploy configurations on multiple NetScaler instances.

-The StyleBooks shipped with NetScaler MAS enables you to create configurations for your deployment.
-During NetScaler integration with OpenStack, NetScaler MAS publishes these StyleBooks as a resource in the Heat service.
+During NetScaler integration with OpenStack, NetScaler MAS publishes all NetScaler MAS StyleBooks as a resource in the Heat service.
+This includes both the StyleBooks that are shipped with NetScaler MAS and the StyleBooks that are created by the user at a later point of time.
 The Heat template allows you to configure the advanced features of NetScalers using these StyleBooks resources.

 The following flowchart illustrates the workflow for deploying the Heat stack:

 Perform the following tasks as a cloud administrator:

 To configure Heat services in OpenStack

 1. Download NetScaler bundles for OpenStack